SageHack/hacklair/content/overclock-geforce-gtx-770.md

 Once you're happy with your settings right click the "Create Clocks Shortcut" and select "Set Clock Startup Task" and you're set!

-Each time you'll change your settings you'll also need to update the the startup task.
+Each time you'll change your settings you'll also need to update the startup task.
 So make sure to click the button again.

 You don't need to open the software when your computer boot.